Omega Bumper Automatic Model Ref.2617 18ct Pink Gold 1950

 The Omega Cal.332, 17 Jewel bumper automatic movement fitted to this watch was one of Omega’s most successful movements, remaining in production for over 20 years.

-Manufactured by Omega between 1940 and 1963, the Omega Cal.332 movement is very highly regarded for its accuracy and reliability, making this watch perfectly suited for everyday use, as well as evening wear.
+Manufactured by Omega between 1940 and 1963, the Omega Cal.332 movement is very highly regarded for its accuracy and reliability, making this watch perfectly suited for everyday use.
 The movement is in tip-top condition having been overhauled and serviced by our vintage Omega specialist watchmaker.
 This means it has been completely disassembled to all its component parts, carefully inspected under high magnification, replacement where necessary with only genuine Omega parts before careful reassembly and adjustment and calibration.
 The watch winds, sets and runs perfectly accurately and reliably within -10 seconds per day, averaged over 5 positions.
 This is excellent for any watch of this age and has been confirmed on our electronic watch timegrapher.
 The movement also has an excellent 45-hour power reserve when fully wound.
 We are therefore more than confident in offering 12 months’ warranty with this watch movement*.

 The movement is correctly signed ‘Omega’, ‘Swiss’ and ‘Seventeen 17 Jewels’, and carries the Calibre 332, along with the serial number 11649549 which dates this watch to 1950.